ubc-library-rc/intro-project-sites/setup.md

 Now install the most recent stable version of **Ruby** using RVM
 <code>$ rvm install "ruby-2.7.0"</code>

-Now then set that version as the default Ruby installation for our project
+Then set that version as the default Ruby installation for our project
 <code>$ rvm --default use 2.7.0</code>

 Check that Ruby is set to the version we configured
 <code>$ ruby -v</code>

-And, now generate the core Ruby documentation:
+And, now generate the core Ruby documentation
 <code>$ rvm docs generate-ri</code>

 ### Install Jekyll
 We are going to create a new project folder for our Jekyll site installation.
-Navigate to a folder where you want to locally install and work on your site (maybe a directory where you already have projects like this).
+Navigate to a folder where you want to locally install and work on your site (maybe a directory where you already have projects like this)
 <code>$ cd documents/sites</code>

 Create a new Jekyll project called "[your name]-project-site"